Neinndall/PBE_AssetsDownloader/README.md

 ## ✨ Key Features

 *   **Advanced WAD File Comparison:** Compare `.wad` archives between two PBE directories to identify new, modified, deleted, or renamed assets.
-Includes a side-by-side visual diff for image changes.
+Includes a side-by-side visual diff for image changes (`ImageDiffWindow`).
-*   **Portable Comparison Packages:** Save comparison results as a lightweight, self-contained package.
+*   **Portable Comparison Packages:** Save comparison results asynchronously as a lightweight, self-contained package.
 This includes only the changed file chunks, allowing for easy sharing and review without the original PBE directories.
-*   **Powerful PBE File Explorer:** Browse game files with a familiar file-tree interface, featuring real-time search and lazy-loading for efficient navigation of large .wad archives.
-*   **Integrated Asset Preview:** Directly preview a wide range of file types: visualize `.bin` files as readable data, view textures (`.tex`, `.dds`), images (`.png`, `.svg`), text (`.json`, `.lua`, `.xml`), audio, and video.
+*   **Powerful PBE File Explorer:** Browse game files with a familiar file-tree interface, featuring real-time search and lazy-loading.
+The integrated previewer supports a wide range of formats, including textures (`.tex`, `.dds`), images (`.png`, `.svg`), text, audio, video, and provides a readable visualization for binary `.bin` files.
+*   **3D Model Viewer:** A fully integrated tool to load and inspect 3D models (`.skn`), skeletons (`.skl`), and play animations (`.anm`) directly within the application.
-*   **Automated Hash-Based Downloading:** Efficiently compares local and server hashes to download only new or modified assets from Community Dragon, saving bandwidth.
+*   **Automated Asset Downloading:** Efficiently compares local and server hashes to download only new or modified assets from Community Dragon.
-*   **Flexible Asset Filtering:** Customize downloads by excluding specific file extensions and applying custom rules for asset URLs, including complex patterns for `.bin` files.
+*   **Flexible Asset Filtering:** Customize downloads by excluding file extensions and applying complex URL-based rules.
-*   **Robust File & Settings Management:** Features automatic directory creation, smart cleanup, hash file backups, and persistent settings for a streamlined workflow.
-*   **In-App Update Checks:** Stay current with the latest version of PBE_AssetsManager through integrated GitHub update checks.
-*   **Modern & Responsive Architecture:**
-    *   Built with an event-driven approach and asynchronous operations to ensure a smooth, non-blocking user experience.
-    *   Utilizes Dependency Injection (DI) for a clean, maintainable, and testable codebase.
+*   **Modern & Responsive Architecture:** Built with an event-driven, asynchronous-first approach to ensure a smooth, non-blocking user experience.
+It leverages Dependency Injection (DI) for a clean and maintainable codebase.

-    *   Features a dual-log system for simplified debugging, with separate logs for general information and detailed errors.
+## 🦾 Advanced Functionality

+### Monitoring Suite (`MonitorWindow`)

+PBE_AssetsManager now includes a powerful suite of tools to automatically track changes in game assets without manual intervention.

+*   **File Watcher:** Monitor a list of remote JSON files for any updates.
+When a change is detected, the app automatically saves the old and new versions and logs the difference, allowing you to view the changes at any time.
+*   **Asset Tracker:** Keep a persistent list of specific assets you want to track.
+The tool will periodically check their status (e.g., "OK", "Not Found", "Pending") in the background.
+It even includes fallback logic for assets with multiple possible extensions (like `.jpg` and `.png`).
+*   **History View:** All detected changes from the File Watcher are saved in a persistent history.
+You can browse past changes, view the diffs, and manage the history log.

+### 3D Model Viewer (`ModelWindow`)

+Explore League of Legends 3D assets like never before.

+*   **Model & Skeleton Loading:** Load `.skn` (mesh) and `.skl` (skeleton) files to view character and environment models.
+*   **Animation Playback:** Apply `.anm` (animation) files to a loaded skeleton to see the model come to life with full skinning support.
+*   **Scene Control:** Manipulate the 3D camera, manage loaded parts, and inspect model geometry.

+## 🚀 Getting Started

+### Prerequisites

+*   [.NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.8-windows-x64-installer) (or higher) installed on your system.

+### Installation

+1.  **Download the latest release:** Visit the [Releases page](https://github.com/Neinndall/PBE_AssetsManager/releases) (replace with your actual releases URL) and download the `PBE_AssetsManager.zip` file.
+2.  **Extract the contents:** Unzip the downloaded file to your desired location (e.g., `C:\PBE_AssetsManager`).
+3.  **Run the application:** Navigate to the extracted folder and run `PBE_AssetsManager.exe`.

+## 📖 Usage

+1.  **Configure Settings:** Open the `Settings` tab to set up your preferences, including hash synchronization, auto-copy, and backup options.
+2.  **Select Directories:** In the `Home` tab, specify your "New Hashes Directory" and "Old Hashes Directory".
+3.  **Start Download:** Click the "Start Download" button to begin the asset extraction and download process.
+The application will compare hashes and download only the necessary files.
+4.  **Preview Assets:** Use the `Export` tab to preview specific asset types (images, audio, etc.) and download selected items.
+5.  **Explore & Monitor:** Use the `Explorer`, `Comparator`, `Monitor`, and `Model Viewer` tabs to access the advanced features of the application.

 ## 🚀 Getting Started